mtdysart/top_albums_of_all_time_analysis/README.md

 The data was then cleaned and transformed in order to handle between 1 and 3 genres for each album.
 The data was then inserted into a MySQL database in two separate tables, one for each site.

 # Data Visualization
-Some charts created from the collected data:
+Some charts created from the collected data.
+All visualization were created using matplotlib and seaborn.

 ![Sputnik Genres](./images/sput_main_genres.png)
 ![RYM Genres](./images/rym_main_genres.png)